In this article, we’ll discuss how to use Excel VBA to insert a formula with relative cell references in a single cell or a range of cells.

 End Sub

-Run this code, and it’ll insert the Sales Growth formula to each cell of the range I5:K14, with increasing cell reference.
+Run this code, and it’ll insert the Sales Growth formula in each cell of the range I5:K14, with incremental cell references.

 For example, cell I5 will get (E5-D5)/D5.